Chapter 6: In the Wilds by the Xap'yu

 Before anyone could question him more, he walked to Rraos and removed his goggles.

 The locals started dispersing now that it seemed there was no problem.
 Karrgos threw one last look at R’vag and turned back.
-Before he and Naxa left, however, the old man addressed them again.
+Before he and Naxa could leave, however, the old man addressed them again.

 “Karrgos, Naxa – before you go, listen up,” he announced loudly, making many others pause alongside the two.
 “You both did a good job.
 It was an old man’s job, certainly, but it was well done.”